flash62au/WiTcontroller/README.md

     * Then edit it to include the network ssids you want to use.
 (Not esential, but entering passwords via the encoder is tedious.)
 7. Copy **config_buttons_example.h** to a new file **config_buttons.h**.
     * Optionally, edit this to change the mapping of the keypad buttons to specific functions.
-    * Optionally, edit this to configure the additional buttons to specific functions.
+    * Optionally, edit this to configure the additional buttons (if you have included them) to specific functions.
 8. Upload the sketch.
     * Select the board type as 'WEMOS LOLIN32 Lite' in the "Arduino IDE*.
     * Connect the board via USB and select the appropriate port in the "Arduino IDE*.